obsidiansystems/obelisk/FAQ.md

 }
 ```

-Then build with `nix-build release.nix -A serverExe` etc. Use `nix repl` to explore available attributes.
+Then build with `nix-build skeleton -A serverExe` etc. Use `nix repl` to explore available attributes.